zhyever/PatchRefiner/docs/user_training.md

 │   │   │   ├── leftImg8bit
 │   │   ├── gtFine
 │   │   ├── leftImg8bit
+|   |   ├── train.txt
+|   |   ├── val.txt
 ```

 For CityScapes, please download the dataset from the offical website.
 Note that we also use the extra dataset to train our models.
 The data structure is presented above.
+Check the split file [here](https://github.com/zhyever/PatchRefiner/issues/5)

 ## Pre-trained Model Preparation: